pupspulver/php-ip-loockup/README.md

 ### Whats is that?
 It's a simple PHP file to know your IP address.
 It also shows you more info, like the timezone, your Internet provider or your aprox. location using a Geolocation Plugin.
 The location is displayed in a OpenStreet Map, and the other info in a Html table.

-It's also optimized for phones and tablets using the 'Mobile_Detect.php' library.
-It automaticaly detects if you're using a phone or not!

 This is a very simple and fancy way to display this info.
 This is a example executing the script in Worpress: https://peekip.ml.

 ### Requirements
 - PHP 7 or higher

   This script doesn't need any exernal files.
 It's all included in this repostory.
-ADVICE: always run this script with the 'Mobile_Detect.php' in the same directory, it needs it.

 ### Usage
 - ##### For Wordpress users:
   If you use Wordpress, you can use the 'XYZ PHP Code' plugin to execute this PHP script in a page using shortcodes.
 It's very simple to use.